Brendan Barden

 Brendan Barden was a Gaelic footballer from County Longford, Ireland.
 He was part of the Longford team that won a National Football League title in 1966 as captain, an O'Byrne Cup in 1965 and a Leinster Senior Football title in 1968.
 In 1962 he played on the winning Leinster Railway Cup team.
 In 1966 he was a Leinster All-Star footballer and won a Cú Chulainn Award.

 He won 8 Longford Senior Football Championship titles with his club Clonguish during the 1960s and 1970s.

-He is the uncle of Longford footballers Enda Barden, Paul Barden, and David Barden.